richardskumat/dind-ansible-molecule/readme.md

 I use this image to test molecule converge and test my ansible roles.

+The latest/$ANSIBLE_VERSION tag runs as [uid 1000 and is part of the docker group(gid 998.)](https://gitlab.com/richardskumat/dind-ansible-molecule/-/blob/master/Dockerfile).

+There's a root/$ANSIBLE_VERSION-root tag that simply runs as the root user.

 Interactive usage, if we are in an Ansible role directory:

 ```bash